gharials/dev-path/docs/internet-web/web-pages.md

 A server has a URL that receives the form data, and the URL is specified in the `action` attribute (e.g., `<form action="/submit">`) of the form.
 Additionally, the request method (either `GET` or `POST`) can also be specified with the `method` attribute (e.g., `<form action="/submit" method="POST">`.
 When a user submits the form, the form fields are converted into a request body, and an HTTP request is made to the specified URL.

+???+ question "Hands-on exercise"

+    Create a simple HTML form with some sample input fields (e.g., name, email, age, etc.) and a submit button.
+Specify a URL in the `action` attribute and a request method in the `method` attribute of the form.
+Open the HTML file in a browser, fill out the form, and click the submit button.
+Check in the browser's developer tools (Network tab) to see the HTTP request made to the specified URL, and also observe how the form fields are passed with the request.

 ## Styling web pages with CSS

 By default, without any styling, a web page looks plain and unappealing.
 To make it visually attractive, _CSS_ (Cascading Style Sheets) is used.